gc5k/EigenGWASRshiny/README.md

 # EigenGWAS Shiny
+The core algorithm of this online platform is implemented in efficient C language and provides a simple and interactive user-friendly interface using R shiny framework.
-You can run EigenGWAS directly at you RStudio/R, if you have shiny and DT packages installed.
+You can easily deploy EigenGWAS directly at you PC/sever by running the following commands in RStudio/R.
 ~~~
+install.packages(c("shiny","DT","bsplus"))
 library(shiny)
+library(bsplus)
 library(DT)
 runGitHub("EigenGWASRshiny", "GuoanQi1996")
 ~~~